jasondbaker/infrastructure-class/README.md

 Audience
 --------

 The curriculum was designed for graduate students at a large private university located near a major metropolitan area.
-The students represent a mixture of age groups, cultural backgrounds, and experience levels.
-Most students tend to be working professionals with 5-15 years of experience.
+The students represent a mixture of age groups, cultural backgrounds, and technical experience levels.
+Most students tend to be working professionals with 5-15 years of corporate experience.
 Approximately 40% of the students are International students coming from a wide variety of educational systems.

 Students taking this course may have 10+ years of IT experience or no experience at all.
 Some of the students are transitioning into IT as a new career.
 One of the challenges I faced while creating this curriculum was figuring out how to calibrate the technical depth of the content.
 In most instances, I opted to make the content more rigorous to challenge experienced students while at least giving less experienced students exposure to new ideas.
-The course calibration will likely require a few semesters to properly fine tune.

 Curriculum Approach
 -------------------

-Let me be completely transparent.
 I've never developed educational curriculum before and I didn't follow any particular methodology when creating this course.
 I created the kind of class that I'd like to take.

 The curriculum is based around a process of exploration and hands-on learning.
-Students are presented with a few theories and best practices, and then we dive straight into implementation.
+Students are presented with a few theories and best practices, and then we dive straight into real-world implementation.
 We learn by doing.
 My hope is that an appreciation for DevOps practices will emerge as students progress through the course.

 I'm treating this curriculum as a grand experiment and hope to receive fast feedback from students.
 I expect to make meaningful changes in future months based on student and peer critiques.